teald/porchlight/README.md

 # yet.
 neighborhood = porchlight.Neighborhood()

-# To add a function, we dimply define it and pass it to porchlight.
+# To add a function, we simply define it and pass it to porchlight.
 def increment_x(x: int, y: int) -> int:
     x = x * y
     return x